Contributor: Carefree Boat Club of Southern Connecticut

 - Cup Holder – $20

 Many members through their own excitement, talk about the Club to everyone they know.
 We would like to show our appreciation by rewarding members a “thank you” for each referred new membership.
-For each new membership, member will receive $200.
-For those members who refer three or more members, we have something special in mind!
+For each new membership, referring member will receive $200.

 The Club offers four (4) membership plans.
 These plans are designed primarily to match the members needs on how often they expect to boat during our six-month season.
 It is important that your expectations are aligned with the membership plan you have and the reservation access you expect.